John Maxwell (publisher)

-John Maxwell (1824–1895) was an Irish businessman, Born in Ulster, Ireland, he was orphaned due to his parents dying at a young age.
-He came to London in 1842, making him 18 years old when he began his professional career, starting with the publication of Gerald Griffin’s poetry.
+John Maxwell (1824–1895) was an Irish businessman and publisher.
 Known for his controversial publishing practices, and his work with Mary Elizabeth Braddon, he also worked as a property developer in London.
 He is known for his weekly magazines containing fiction and gossip aimed at a working-class audience, which he ran while also cultivating upmarket readers with monthly publications.

-Family Life
+Biography

+Born in Ulster, Ireland, he was orphaned due to his parents dying at a young age.
+He came to London in 1842, making him 18 years old when he began his professional career, starting with the publication of Gerald Griffin’s poetry.

 Maxwell married twice.
 With his first wife, Mary Anne Crowley, whom he married in 1848, he had at least five surviving children.
 In a few years, their relationship had already begun to deteriorate, especially due to her mental illness after the birth of her seventh child.
 In the 1850’s, she was later confined to a lunatic asylum, later dying in 1874.
 While still technically married, he was having an affair with Braddon starting in February 1861 while his wife was still in the asylum.
 From 1862-1870, Braddon and Maxwell had six children together and had even registered them as a married couple.
 He had even published about them being married in 1864 before they actually got married in 1874.
 The law during the time prevented Maxwell from divorcing his first wife, so he had to wait for Crowley’s death before marrying Braddon.
 They first met at the Fleet Street offices of the Welcome Guests in April 1860 and Maxwell hired her.
 He was impressed with her ability to write for multiple audiences and rebranded her stories for higher class audiences.
 The couple supported and benefited each other financially.
 Braddon not only supported Maxwell and his five children, but their own children as well.
 She also appreciated Maxwell’s business-oriented approach and it helped her be motivated and make business decisions.
 After others found out that they were not yet married and were having an affair, the couple faced public disapproval, with Mary possibly facing greater backlash due to her not having the respectability expected from a woman of this time.
-Three of them being, The actor Gerald Melbourne Maxwell, author W. B. Maxwell and barrister Edward Henry Harrington Maxwell were her sons.
+The actor Gerald Melbourne Maxwell, author W. B. Maxwell and barrister Edward Henry Harrington Maxwell were her sons.

 Publishing career

+During the inception of Maxwell’s publishing career, he had the goal of publishing the work of Gerald Griffin while simultaneously working as a newsagent.
+He began to gain traction after selling advertisements for the Illustrated Times, which was owned by Henry Vizetelly.
+He oversaw several publications that were printed and distributed once a week, also known as "weeklies."
+His publications included Town Talk (1858), the monthly Sixpenny Magazine (1861-1864), The Halfpenny Journal (1861-1865), and The Welcome Guest (1858-1864), which he purchased from Henry Vizetelly in 1859 for £500.